swiss-ai-center/a-guide-to-mlops/docs/philosophy.md

 ## Target audience

-This guide is written for **small and medium-sized enterprises (SMEs)** that want to bring machine learning projects from notebooks to production without adopting a heavy, monolithic platform.
+This guide is for **SMEs** and small teams with **limited dedicated MLOps infrastructure** who want to bring ML projects from notebooks to production without a heavy, monolithic platform.

-If you are a data scientist, ML engineer, or software engineer in a small team, you likely already use Git and are looking for practical, incremental steps to add reproducibility, automation, deployment, and monitoring.
-This guide is for you.
+It is especially aimed at two profiles:

+- **Data scientists** who train models in notebooks, save artifacts manually, and deploy with ad-hoc scripts.
+The guide gives you practical, incremental steps toward reproducibility, automation, deployment, monitoring, and retraining.

+- **Software engineers** moving into ML engineering who already know DevOps practices.
+The guide shows how to extend those practices to ML concerns such as data versioning, experiment reporting, and drift detection.

 ## Our approach